It happened. The worst-case scenario. The thing you never thought would happen did. You’ve lost your job.

 But, if you don’t have a great resume ready to pull off the shelf and submit to jobs once you find out that you’ve lost your job, then it’s best to seek out professional help.

-Of course, you can turn to The Google and type in “resume template,” but you’ll quickly find that resume writing is something you should outsource to a professional.
+Of course, you can turn to Google and type in “resume template,” but you’ll quickly find that resume writing is something you should outsource to a professional.

 You also need to make sure that you have a cover letter.
 This is an important document that you cannot skip including in your job applications.
 I’m serious, you can’t skip it.